-After reviewing the record, the Board concludes that the Judge examined the relevant data and articulated a satisfactory explanation for the decision, "including a 'rational connection between the facts found and the choice made."
+The Board does not review a case de novo.
+After reviewing the record, the Board concludes that the Judge examined the relevant data and articulated a satisfactory explanation for his decision, "including a 'rational connection between the facts found and the choice made."
 Motor Vehicle Mfrs.
-Ass 'n of the United States v.
+Ass'n of the United States v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983) (quoting Burlington Truck Lines, Inc. v.
 United States, 371 U.S. 156, 168 (1962)).
 "The general standard is that a clearance may be granted only when 'clearly consistent with the interests of the national security."
 Department of the Navy v.
 Egan, 484 U.S. 518, 528 (1988).
 Therefore, the Judge's unfavorable security clearance decision is sustainable.